LG Display reports stronger profit on iPhone demand, rising panel prices

 The Apple supplier posted an operating profit of 685 billion won ($622 million) in the 2020 fourth quarter, compared with a loss of 422 billion won in the same period a year earlier.

-The result was its highest quarterly profit since the second quarter of 2017, and came in soundly ahead of market expectations for a 286 billion won profit, according to a Refinitiv SmartEstimate derived from 12 analyst estimates.
+It was the display panel firm’s highest quarterly profit since the second quarter of 2017, and soundly ahead of market expectations for a 286 billion won profit, according to a Refinitiv SmartEstimate derived from 12 analyst estimates.

-“As the global work-from-home situation continued in the fourth quarter, demand for TV and IT products remained strong,” the company said in a statement, adding that organic light-emitting diode (OLED) panel shipments and prices rose for both TVs and smartphones.
+“As the global work-from-home situation continued in the fourth quarter, demand for TV and IT products remained strong,” LG Display said in a statement.

-The strong earnings were helped by full-scale production at the compay’s Guangzhou OLED plant, it added.
+Shipments and prices of organic light-emitting diode (OLED) panels rose for both TVs and smartphones, while the strong earnings were helped by full-scale production at its Guangzhou OLED plant, the company said.

-Analysts said the profit rise was driven by increased shipments for OLED panels for Apple Inc’s new iPhone 12 and higher prices for liquid-crystal display (LCD) panels.
+Analysts highlighted increased shipments of OLED panels for Apple Inc’s new iPhone 12 and higher prices for liquid-crystal display (LCD) panels.
 LCD prices rose on the back of growing demand for TVs from global consumers stuck at home due to the COVID-19 pandemic.

 Apple’s iPhone shipments in the fourth quarter were likely up 21% on-year due to the strong performance of the iPhone 12, according to Counterpoint data.